davidtaing/river-toy-game/README.md

 See: [River Toy Game Calc - Google Sheets](https://docs.google.com/spreadsheets/d/1OFHF0vtWhu2yt0ztiA60lyAS4bcsM2BD/edit?usp=sharing&ouid=116881968134693048130&rtpof=true&sd=true)

+Edit: There's a good chance that I will have to work in a tree-like data structure, which may be incompatible with Jotai.
+Definitely need to put more thought into it.

 ## Tech

 - Next.js - just grabbed something that I'm familiar with.
 Easy to deploy.
 And good enough to house the calculator which will be frontend only.